PDF417/pdf417-android/README.md

     Additionally, if you don't need the whole per element information, you can just use `getAllData` method of `BarcodeDetailedData` class to obtain byte array of the whole barcode.
 Note that you need to be able to extract useful information from such a byte array on your own.

+## Processor architecture considerations

+Since version 3.0.0, Pdf417.mobi is distributed with both ARMv6, ARMv7 and x86 native library binaries.
+Older versions were built only for ARM architectures.

+ARMv7 architecture gives the ability to take advantage of hardware accelerated floating point operations and SIMD processing with [NEON](http://www.arm.com/products/processors/technologies/neon.php).
+This gives Pdf417.mobi a huge performance boost on devices that have ARMv7 processors.
+Most new devices (all since 2012.) have ARMv7 processor so it makes little sense not to take advantage of performance boosts that those processors can give.

+x86 architecture gives the ability to obtain native speed on x86 android devices, like [Prestigio 5430](http://www.gsmarena.com/prestigio_multiphone_5430_duo-5721.php).
+Without that, Pdf417.mobi will not work on such devices, or it will be run on top of ARM emulator that is shipped with device - this will give a huge performance penalty.

+However, there are some issues to be considered:

+- ARMv7 processors understand ARMv6 instruction set, but ARMv6 processors do not understand ARMv7 instructions.
+- if ARMv7 processor executes ARMv6 code, it does not take advantage of hardware floating point acceleration and does not use SIMD operations
+- ARMv7 build of native library cannot be run on devices that do not have ARMv7 compatible processor (list of those old devices can be found [here](http://www.getawesomeinstantly.com/list-of-armv5-armv6-and-armv5-devices/))
+- neither ARMv6 nor ARMv7 processors understand x86 instruction sets
+- x86 processors do not understand neither ARMv6 nor ARMv7 instruction set
+- however, some x86 android devices ship with the builtin [ARM emulator](http://commonsware.com/blog/2013/11/21/libhoudini-what-it-means-for-developers.html) - such devices are able to run ARM binaries (both ARMv6 and ARMv7) but with performance penalty.
+There is also a risk that builtin ARM emulator will not understand some specific ARM instruction and will crash.

+Pdf417MobiSdk android library contains both ARMv6, ARMv7 and x86 builds of native library.
+Those build are found in subfolder `libs`:

+- `libs/armeabi` contains native libraries for ARMv6 processor architecture
+- `libs/armeabi-v7a` contains native libraries for ARMv7 processor arhitecture
+- `libs/x86` contains native libraries for x86 processor architecture

+By default, when you integrate Pdf417MobiSdk into your app (see above for instructions), your app will contain native builds for all processor architectures.
+Thus, Pdf417.mobi will work on ARMv6 and x86 devices and will use ARMv7 features on ARMv7 devices.
+However, the size of your application will be rather large.

 ## Translation and localisation